bhuvangolhar/Data_Structures_and_Algorithms/README.md

   Read data
   Delete a file

- Exceptions to Handle:
+ Exceptions to Handle -

 `IOException` → When reading/writing fails
 `FileNotFoundException` → When file does not exist

- Use Cases:
+ Use Cases-

  Saving user data or logs
  Loading configuration or input